Jagoda11/Jagoda11/README.md

 ## 💖 Support

-If you appreciate my work and would like to support me, consider sponsoring me on [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
-Your support is greatly appreciated and helps me continue my contributions to open source and volunteer work.
+If you value the impact of my work and wish to amplify its reach, consider joining forces with me through [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
+Together, we can create a ripple effect in the open-source community, driving innovation and enabling more impactful volunteer work.
+Your partnership is invaluable in this journey

 ## 📫 How to reach me